Even strong energy polydispersity does not affect the average structure and dynamics of simple liquids

-In order to investigate whether there is something special with the box distribution, we studied the effect of using instead a Gaussian distribution.
-In this case we have to limit ourselves to lower polydispersities due to the long tail in the Gaussian distribution.

-The results for the average RDF (Fig. \ref{gauss}) and the average ISF (not shown) are entirely analogous to those of the box distribution.
+In order to investigate whether there is something special about the box distribution, we studied the effect of using instead a Gaussian distribution.
+In this case we had to limit ourselves to lower polydispersities due to the long tail of the Gaussian distribution.
+The results for the average RDF (Fig. \ref{gauss}) and the average ISF (not shown) are entirely analogous to those of the box distribution, however.